yugankk7/image-caption-generator/README.md

 4. Run "create_descriptions.py"
 You can skip step 5 if you downloaded the pre trained model from above and put it in the same directory.
 5. Run "train.py"
-6. Run "generate_description.py"
+6. Run "generate_description.py" to get the caption.
-7. Profit?